pietdevaere/devae.re-projects/_posts/2014-08-20-muchosledjes.markdown

 Inspired by [Juerd][] and his [ledbanner][] I made the frame generator listen on UDP for text messages to display on the display.
 Each message should start with a number indicating the priority, followed by the text to be displayed.
 The frame generator will first display all received messages with priority 0, next the ones with priority 1 etc. etc.

 I wrote two applications for this: one that can follow people and topics on twitter, and one that receives email.
-The twitter application allows to follow different topics and people with different message priorities, so you can have a 'background' and a 'foreground' stream of messages.
+The twitter application allows you to follow different topics and users with different message priorities, so you can have a 'background' and a 'foreground' stream of messages.
 It also filters out all tweets containing 'RT', and removes all urls.
 The email client uses the subject of the mail as message, and only accepts messages when the body contains a shared secret.

 # Power usage